 While there are things drivers can do to prevent injuries to bicyclists, riders themselves should follow some simple safety tips to avoid getting hurt, including:

-If you or a loved one has been injured or killed in a bicycle accident involving a car, contact the car accident lawyers at the Arnold Law Firm to find out if you are entitled to compensation.
+If you or a loved one has been injured or killed in a bicycle accident involving a car, contact the car accident lawyers in Sacramento at the Arnold Law Firm to find out if you are entitled to compensation.

-We offer a free consultation and do not charge any legal fees unless we recover compensation for our clients.
+Our injury attorneys offer a free consultation and do not charge any legal fees unless we recover compensation for our clients.